-One of the challenges that HOA facilities may create is the potential for park inequities to result in areas throughout the City as the HOA facilities may offer various park amenities to the residents of these HOAs while the overall City facilities also offer similar facilities.
+One of the challenges posed by HOA facilities is the potential for unequal access to parks in various areas throughout the City.
+This occurs as HOA facilities provide diverse park amenities exclusively to residents of these HOAs, while the overall City facilities also offer similar features.
 Furthermore, community park facilities that may be required to be built by the developer tend to be closely associated with the communities they are developing, limiting this benefit to their development.
 Although these required parks help to offset the demand for parks, the placement of them may not be beneficial to the overall City, especially in older developed communities, like Sun City or rural areas.